 If the candidate is a current/recent student then we expect two academic references.
 If they have worked (and this could include a year in industry during their studies) then one of the referees could be a line manager.

 Can I use a potential supervisor as a referee?

 We are instructing candidates not to do this (there may be exceptions where this is permissible, we advise a candidate to contact us to explain why they cannot find another referee).

 A PhD student is not appropriate.
 If a student has worked under the supervision of a post-doc that would be acceptable.

 Please remember that it is your responsibility to ensure we have received the references by application deadline; ensure to start your application before the deadline and contact your referees to let them know we will be requesting a reference from them.

 NOTE: referees will only be contacted once an application is submitted.

-The MRC funding available supports Home/EU students who meet the residential eligibility guidelines for UKRI funded studentships.
-Please read the MRC’s residency requirements for studentships to determine whether you are eligible for an award before you start the application process.
-To ensure that EU applicants meet this eligibility requirement, all EU applicants must complete and attach a MRC DTP Fee Status Questionnaire to the Personal Statement of the online application form.
+To ensure that EU and International students applicants meet this eligibility requirement, all EU and International students applicants must complete and attach a Fee Status Questionnaire for Applicants for Applicants to the Personal Statement of the online application form.

-In the funding section of the online application form please enter one of the following codes that corresponds to the theme in which your first choice project from the MRC DTP 2020 Catalogues is listed:
+In the funding section of the online application form please tick box 5 (I am applying for a funding award or scholarship administered by King’s College London)* and enter one of the following codes that corresponds to the theme in which your first choice project from the MRC DTP 2022 Catalogues is listed:

-For example if your first choice project falls under Theme 3: Physiological Medicine, the code that you should enter is ‘MRCDTP2020_Theme3’.
+For example if your first choice project falls under BE-MI: Biomedical Engineering and Medical Imaging, the code that you should enter is ‘MRCDTP2022_BE-MI’.